Serving Chicago, IL, convenient to the neighborhoods of Lincoln Square, North Center and Ravenswood

 Treatment for Body Image Issues

-Treatment for body image concerns involves identifying negative thought patterns directed toward one’s physical appearance.
-These negative thought patterns are then challenged and modified throughout the course of treatment.
+Treatment for body image concerns involves identifying negative thought patterns directed toward your physical appearance.
+These negative thought patterns are then challenged and modified throughout the course of therapy.

 If the body image concerns result in any form of social avoidance, this avoidance is addressed as well through systematic re-integration into those social settings.

-Finally, treatment aims to reduce repetitive grooming or checking behaviors that reinforce the negative beliefs one has about their physical appearance.
+Finally, treatment aims to reduce repetitive grooming or checking behaviors that reinforce the negative beliefs you might have about your physical appearance.